icq4ever/openRNDR_vscode/README.md

-# openrndr_vscode
+# openrndr-vscode

-vscode tasks.json, shel-script for [OPERNDR](https://openrndr.org/)<br/>
+vscode tasks.json, shell-script for [OPERNDR](https://openrndr.org/)<br/>

 ## how to use

-- put shell script into cloned openrndr template location
+- put shell script into cloned [openrndr-template](https://github.com/openrndr/openrndr-template) location
 - open with vscode
-- open command palette and type "task: Run Task" -> OPENRNDR RUN
+- open command palette and type `task: Run Task` -> `OPENRNDR RUN`

+## note

+- shell script will update sourcecode if it's location is not `/src/main/kotlin/` under template-repository. so if you move file location, remove first line 'package \*'

 ## build.gradle.kts